 In rooms with less open space, you can avoid feeling chilled through the coldest months.
 Small floor mats and runners are a perfect way to protect your feet from having the heat seeped out of them.
 In kitchens, the “hot spots” where you often stand for long periods are usually in front of the sink or at the counter where you prepare food.
 Investing in an impact-absorbing mat will not only give a reprieve from low temperatures, but your ankles, knees, and hips will also thank you for the cushioning!

 Bedrooms and bathrooms can benefit from small floor mats all year round, but particularly when cold floors are an unpleasant shock to the system.
 Thick, plush mats or small, shaggy rugs are a luxurious treat when you’re first stepping out of bed or the shower.

 Can you install underfloor heating under laminate flooring?

+Some laminate floors can handle radiant heat – although you should check with the manufacturer before you do so.
 Underfloor heating is oven overlooked as a solution for cold laminate floors, but it can be a highly effective way to make your home more comfortable through the winter months.
 When heating technology is installed under the floor, you can adjust the temperature settings just like any other heating system.
-This option can be expensive to install and will increase your heating bill to some degree as you use it.
+This option can be expensive to install and will increase your electricity bill to some degree as you use it.
 However, the luxury of heated floors is a worthwhile investment for those who love the look of their laminate and the seamless comfort as they move from room to room.

 Use Rich Textures

 Considering how much time we spend indoors hiding from the cold, the overall feel of a room is determined by so much more than the physical temperature of your flooring.
 You can also “warm up” a room with soft lighting and textured throw blankets.
-With the above tips, treating yourself to a pair of cozy moccasins or slippers is always a popular choice in chilly Toronto.
+With the above tips, treating yourself to a pair of cozy moccasins or slippers is always a popular choice to escape a chilly climate.